-Ever find yourself in the beauty aisle or among all those beauty creams at a department store and wondered – what are all these letters?
+Have you ever found yourself in the beauty aisle or among all those beauty creams and foundations at a department store and wondered – what are all these letters?
 BB, CC, DD – what do they mean for me and my skin?
 With a little research, I’ve got answers!

 Defined: Beauty Balm